prodgang/bookofprimes/_build/html/_sources/words/prod/ops.md

 Hopefully you can see that pruning is very similar to GCD.
 In particular, $gcd(x, y) = 1$ iff $x \sqcap y = 1$.
 Once again there's some important differences: for example, $gcd(4, 8) = 4$ but $4 \sqcap 8 = 2$.
 As before, you can play around with [the code](sections:draw:ops) if you want.

 Here's a brief highlight of some other properties of these operations.
 If you don't know what the words mean, don't worry about it.
-- Like any merge-like operation worth its salt, graft is a commutative monoid.
+- Like any mergey operation worth its salt, graft is a commutative monoid.
   - The identity is obviously $0$ because of the base case {eq}`GRAFT0`.
 But $[]$ is also the identity on everything else, which you can check for yourself.
   - I spent the longest time trying to make it a group, because at the time groups were the only structure I was familiar with, but you can't.
-For very obvious reasons.
+Because of the idempotence, for one thing.
 - Although its not the least, graft does give you a common multiple.
 Similarly, prune gives you a (not-necessarily-greatest) common divisor.
 - Prune distributes over graft!
 I'll prove this in the next section, but perhaps you were already wondering.